-- suspicious ship movement patterns (e.g. unexpected and unexplained diversions, prolonged delays in arrival); - a ship's automatic identification system transponder being turned off, resulting in the temporary disappearance of a ship; and - vessels being non-responsive to call-ups. - Scrutinize documentation submitted from high-risk areas, whether or not wildlife is declared.
+- .5 Establish and update a database of suspicious ship activities, which may include:9 - .1 suspicious ship movement patterns (e.g. unexpected and unexplained diversions, prolonged delays in arrival); - a ship's automatic identification system transponder being turned off, resulting in the temporary disappearance of a ship; and - .3 vessels being non-responsive to call-ups; and - .6 Scrutinize documentation submitted from high-risk areas, whether or not wildlife is declared.